-COVID-19 and influenza (flu) are both contagious viruses that cause respiratory illnesses, and both diseases are spread worldwide.
-Understanding how they differ in symptoms, transmission, prevention, and more is beneficial to minimizing the spread and helpful to determine the next steps you should take if experiencing symptoms.
+COVID-19, the flu and RSV (Respiratory Syncytial Virus) are all contagious viruses that cause respiratory illnesses, and all diseases spread worldwide.
+Understanding how they differ in symptoms, transmission, prevention, and treatment is beneficial to minimizing the spread and helpful when determining the next steps you should take if you or someone in your family is experiencing symptoms.

-Both COVID-19 and flu can be spread from person to person through droplets in the air from an infected person sneezing, coughing, or talking in close proximity.
+COVID-19, flu and RSV are spread from person to person through droplets in the air when an infected person sneezes, coughs, or talks in close proximity.

 Seasonal allergies start to impact people as winter winds down and spring comes into bloom.
 If you suffer from allergies, it's important to be able to recognize if it is your allergies that have struck and not the new coronavirus or the flu.